nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Show a list of an event's participants

    1. Prerequisite: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.
 There should be at least one participant enrolled in the event.
    2. Test case: `showParticipants 1`<br>
       Expected: The list of participants in the event is shown in the status message.